martijnvandergeest/git-testing/README.md

 ### Solution

 Make sure a Java JDK of version 1.7 or higher is beeing used for building the Maven project.
+This can be done in two ways:
+- Configure the Maven build to use the 'Default workspace JRE' and setup a valid JDK as default.
+- Configure the Maven build to use an 'Alternate JRE' and select a valid JDK.

 ![Eclipse Java Preferences](assets/images/EclipseJavaPreferences.png)